 Table of Contents

-Is The Strip Really Not In Las Vegas?
+- 2 Why Isn’t The Strip In Las Vegas?

-The Strip is known for some particularly famous hotels and casinos, including:
+The Vegas Strip is known for its famous hotels and casinos, including:

 - Caesars Palace